 While traveling in Istanbul I ate in several restaurants where there was a huge wood-fired grill, and the chefs had skewer rods 3-feet long packed with kofte.
 They are similar to similar to meatballs, but shaped around a metal skewer and grilled over fire.
 These are abundant with flavor due to the fresh herbs and spices.
 If you don’t want to cook them over a fire, you can form the meat into 3”-long shapes and cook them under the broiler in your oven.

 1 tsp. fresh mint, finely chopped

 1/2 tsp. freshly ground black pepper

 1/2 tsp. cumin

-1. Heat a grill to medium high or heat oven broiler to high.
+Method: Heat a grill to medium high heat or heat oven broiler to high.
 In a bowl, combine all ingredients until evenly incorporated.
-You can use a standing mixer with paddle attachment to combine ingredients, if you wish.
 Divide mixture into 8 portions.
-Starting at least 3 inches from the sharp end of a metal skewer, form the meat around the skewer into a sausage shape about 4 inches long.
+Starting at least 3 inches from the sharp end of a metal skier, form the meat around the skewer into a sausage shop about 4 inches long.
 Flatten the meat against the skewer to secure it.
-Refrigerate the skewers until grill is ready.
 Place the skewers on grill and cook about 4 minutes.
-Turn, and cook another 3-4 minutes, or until kofte is no longer pink in the middle.
+Turn, and cook another 3-4 minutes, or until kofta is no longer pink in the middle.
 Serve with yogurt and flatbread.